The International Human Rights Framework on the Right of Peaceful Assembly

 In holding a violation of Article 11 by Russia, the Court stressed

 that the applicant’s arrests, detention and ensuing administrative convictions could not have failed to have the effect of discouraging him and others from participating in protest rallies or indeed from engaging actively in opposition politics.
 Undoubtedly, those measures also had a serious potential to deter other opposition supporters and the public at large from attending demonstrations and, more generally, from participating in open political debate.
 Their chilling effect was further amplified by the fact that they targeted a well-known public figure, whose deprivation of liberty was bound to attract wide media coverage.

 The government restricts freedom of assembly.
-Overwhelming police responses, the use of force, routine arrests, and harsh fines and prison sentences have discouraged unsanctioned protests, while pro-Kremlin groups are able to demonstrate freely.
+Overwhelming police responses, the excessive use of force, routine arrests, and harsh fines and prison sentences have discouraged unsanctioned protests, while pro-Kremlin groups are able to demonstrate freely.
 Despite the risks, thousands of people have turned out for a series of antigovernment demonstrations in recent years.
-In September 2018, police arbitrarily detained hundreds of people who came to the streets to protest the government’s pension legislation.